 Jayanti Owens joined the faculty at Brown University in 2015 as an assistant professor of sociology and international and public affairs and as an affiliate of the Population Studies and Training Center.
 In 2016 she was named the Mary Tefft and John Hazen White, Sr. Assistant Professor of International and Public Affairs and Sociology.
-Broadly, her research focuses on the causes of gender, racial/ethnic, and immigrant educational and labor market inequality.
-Her current research addresses three puzzles: The growing, female-favoring gender gap in educational attainment in the United States; a growing disparity in parents' and teachers' perceptions of boys' and girls' childhood behavior problems across cohorts, and; the uneven educational and career penalties associated with males' and females' behavior problems.
+Broadly, her research focuses on social disparities in children's behavioral problems and their consequences for educational inequality.
+Her current research addresses three puzzles: The higher school suspension and expulsion rates of Black and Latinx compared to White students in spite of exhibiting similar behavioral problems, the unintended consequences of diagnosing certain groups of children with an ADHD diagnosis for their later socioemotional wellbeing and academic achievement, and; the uneven educational and career penalties associated with males' and females' behavior problems.

 Owens received a joint Ph.D. in sociology and demography from Princeton University (2013) and was a Robert Wood Johnson Foundation Health & Society Scholar at the University of Wisconsin-Madison (2013-2015).